NoraCodes/sbrain/README.md

 No read operation shall ever disrupt a cell on the data tape.
 Reading an EOF always produces a 0.
 Non-command characters in the instruction section of source code must be ignored.

+#### Note on executable format
+The executable format mentioned here is designed in such as way as to make it easy for SBrain code to selfmodify if such a feature is desired.
+It is not required, merely recommended.